AIPlaza/dashboards/README.md

    - Add the generated key to your `.env` file as `API_KEY`.

+6. **Troubleshooting Installation (Windows):**

+   The `psycopg2-binary` package is required for PostgreSQL support.
+Sometimes, its installation can fail on Windows if `pip` cannot find a pre-compiled binary for your system.
+If you see an error related to `Microsoft Visual C++` or `pg_config`, try the following solutions in order:

+   - **Solution 1 (Update Pip):** Ensure you have the latest version of pip, which can help it find the correct package version.
+     ```bash
+     python -m pip install --upgrade pip
+     pip install -r requirements.txt
+     ```

+   - **Solution 2 (Install Build Tools):** If updating pip doesn't work, you will need to install the necessary build tools.
+     1. Download and install the Visual Studio Build Tools.
+During installation, select the **"C++ build tools"** workload.
+     2. Download and install PostgreSQL for Windows.
+     3. After installation, try installing the project dependencies again.

 ## Usage

 To run the application, use the following command: